 |9 or more riders||contact us for cost|

 Transfers to and rrom your central Athens hotel or cruise ship to ride start point, and on return back to your hotel or cruise ship

 Support vehicle: (“sag wagon”) with bilingual driver who is also a bike mechanic.
 Vehicle carries spare parts, spare fully pumped wheels, floor pump, ice cooler, water, nutritious snacks, bike tools, first aid kit, day packs, and gives you a lift if you get tired.

 Tour Leader / Bike Guide: the Tour Leader handles all the tour logistics and cycles with the group.

 Bikes: Specialized Allez road bike with drop handlebars or Trek FX2 with flat handlebars.
 Electric bike available as an upgrade for 50 euros.
 Carbon bike available as an upgrade for 70 euros.
 Regular pedals or toe clips on request.
 You are welcome to bring your own clip-in pedals and shoes.
-See Our Bikes & Gear
+See Our Bikes and Our Gear